hdShang/arxiv-daily/docs/cs-CV/2025-05-28/papers/250521920v2-infosam-fine-tuning-the-segment-anything-model-from-an-information-t.md

 ---
 layout: default
-title: InfoSAM: Fine-Tuning the Segment Anything Model from An Information-Theoretic Perspective
+title: "InfoSAM: Fine-Tuning the Segment Anything Model from An Information-Theoretic Perspective"
 ---

 # InfoSAM: Fine-Tuning the Segment Anything Model from An Information-Theoretic Perspective